45 Productive things to do when bored at work

 This communication gap can lead to misunderstandings in relationships.
 Use your free time to connect with old contacts and let them know that they are always in your thoughts.

-38. Make an unexpected weekend plan
+44. Make an unexpected weekend plan with your family

-You can postpone your purchase of a new technical gadget or clothing and rather visit a new place you’ve never traveled to.
+You can postpone your purchase of a new technical gadget or clothing and rather visit a new place you’ve never been to.
 Research shows that experiential purchases give us more fulfilling experiences as compared to materialistic ones.

 So, go on a hike, camping, bike ride, or something adventurous — bungee jumping, scuba diving, etc.

-Rather than wasting your time on unproductive activities that offer little or no benefit, you can choose to engage in some of the above productive things to do that give your exhausted mind some much-needed breathing space.
+Rather than wasting your time on unproductive activities that offer little or no benefit, you can engage in some of the above productive things that give your exhausted mind some much-needed breathing space.
 Apart from that, if you want to improve your operational productivity and feel less bored by mundane and repetitive tasks, you can use work management software like ProofHub.
 It helps you manage tasks, collaborate with colleagues, keep track of your projects, and automate your repetitive tasks to save time and effort to invest in things that matter.

 Try ProofHub, our powerful project management and team collaboration software, for free!